 Focuses on the design and construction of CG characters to further create compelling films.
 This course explores the anatomy of the figure in developing convincing realistic models to more stylized forms, and investigate character designs translating from 2D conception through 3D production.
 Discussions of the silhouette, posture, and intention, will coincide with mesh topology and modeling techniques.
 Developed models will then be textured and brought through the facial and body rigging process resulting in CG characters that are ready to create believable movement.
 Prior experience and a working knowledge of Autodesk Maya software is required.Prerequisites: AN 303 and AN 365

 Provides an opportunity for students to research specific animation career options in depth while learning to present themselves and their work more effectively.
 Students also begin planning for their senior thesis projects in this class.Animation Majors at the Junior level only

 Focuses on preparing students for their professional life and for navigating the animation world after school.
 Topics will cover animation opportunities in various fields; portfolio preparation; online presence; intellectual property; applying to festivals, and more.
 Visiting speakers will be part of the curriculum.

 Special projects courses are developed to cover emerging issues or specialized content not offered as part of the core Animation curriculum.
-These courses, typically not offered continuously in the department, provide students and faculty the opportunity to explore new content and course formats.Prerequisite: AN 202 or AN 245 or AN 255 or permission of instructor
+These courses, typically not offered continuously in the department, provide students and faculty the opportunity to explore new content and course formats.Prerequisite: AN 202, AN 245, or AN 255, or permission of instructor

 An advanced course in animation post-production for students who successfully completed AN 255, Digital Tools.
 Topics covered will include compositing and editing in Adobe After Effects and Premiere; creating viable soundtracks; and exporting animation for various venues and platforms.Prerequisite: AN 202 or AN 203